Tuesday, May 12, 2015

-Valparaiso University Law School is located in Northwest Indiana and is part of a residential community with excellent public schools and other resources.
+Valparaiso University Law School is located in northwest Indiana and is part of a residential community with excellent public schools and other resources.
 It is approximately ten miles from Lake Michigan and the Indiana Dunes National Lakeshore as well as one hour from downtown Chicago.

 The law school is an integral part of Valparaiso University, a Lutheran affiliated institution founded in 1859 and known for its outstanding liberal arts education and professional programs.
 For more information about Valparaiso University Law School, see http://www.valpo.edu/law.

-Valparaiso University Law School is looking for an Academic Success Counselor.
+Valparaiso University is looking for an Academic Success Counselor.
 The duties of the position include, but are not limited to, teaching academic study skills to currently enrolled Valparaiso University law students, counseling students on academic and bar exam success skills and attorney licensing requirements, and advising graduates studying for the bar examination.

-- Assists in counseling and advising new students, students on academic probation, students "at risk", and any other student seeking to improve academic performance and/or other academic issues including course scheduling social influences, etc. Assist students in developing individualized learning plans and monitor progress throughout the semester.
+- Assists in counseling and advising new students, students on academic probation, students "at risk", and any other student seeking to improve academic performance and/or other academic issues including course scheduling, social influences, etc. Assist students in developing individualized learning plans and monitor progress throughout the semester.

-- In conjunction with the Director of Academic Success, directs the Dean's Fellow's program.
+- In conjunction with the Directors of Academic Success, directs the Dean's Fellow's program.
 Recruits, trains, and supervises the Dean's fellows.
 Evaluates the success of the program through student evaluations and other means.

 - Assists students in reviewing answers to practice exams and provides advice regarding exam strategy, including bar exam essays and strategies.

-- Tracks the academic progress of "at risk" students on academic probation.
-Assists the Director in maintaining the Academic Success website.
+- Assists the Directors in maintaining the Academic Success website.

-- Perform all other duties assigned by the Director of Academic Success.
+- Perform all other duties assigned by the Directors of Academic Success.

-Employment will require a background check.
+Employment at Valparaiso University will require a criminal background check.

-- Excellent verbal, written, and interpersonal communication skills.
+- Excellent verbal, written, and interpersonal communication skills

-- J.D. degree from an ABA accredited law school with a strong academic record is required.
+- J.D. degree from an ABA accredited law school with a strong academic record is required

-- Have at least one (1) year of academic experience in either law school teaching, counseling, or bar exam tutoring is preferred.
+- At least one (1) year of academic experience in either law school teaching, counseling, or bar exam tutoring is preferred

-- Must be a member of a state bar who has successfully completed a bar examination.
+- Must be a member of a state bar who has successfully completed a bar examination

-- Strong academic and professional qualifications, as well as a demonstrated interest in teaching students with diverse backgrounds.
+- Strong academic and professional qualifications, as well as a demonstrated interest in teaching students with diverse backgrounds

 Valparaiso, Indiana, United States